25+ Expressions with “Avoir” for Getting a Running Start on French Conversation

-But first off, what exactly is an avoir expression?
 As you’ve probably noticed already in your French learning, many expressions are formed by using avoir paired with another word, often a noun.

 This way of expressing concepts mirrors the English use of “to be.”
 Instead of saying “to be” with an adjective, the way we do in English, the French will use avoir with a noun to express the same idea.

 The best way to understand the concept, however, is to get into some concrete examples.

 Classic Avoir Expressions

 Let’s get things started with the classics.
 If you’ve already been learning French for a while, these are probably the avoir expressions that introduced you to the idea in the first place.
 They’re a great way to get to understanding the expressions and how they work.

 Let’s start with one of the most common, avoir faim.
 Literally translated, it means “to have hunger,” but in French, it’s used as an equivalent of “to be hungry.”

 The same is true for a few other basic expressions.
 Here they are with their literal translations followed by their true translations:

 Avoir faim — to have hunger (to be hungry)

 Avoir soif — to have thirst (to be thirsty)